 The Best Libraries in London to Enjoy as a Family

 For many families, reading a bedtime story is an intrinsic part of the daily routine, but if you and your brood love literature, then you will want to incorporate it into your holiday.
-The 9 August is National Book Lover’s Day, offering the perfect excuse to indulge your passion.
+1 March is World Book Day, offering the perfect excuse to indulge your passion.
 As well as a wide selection of bookshops, London is home to some wonderful libraries, which can be enjoyed by the whole family.

 The Poetry Library

 The Poetry Library is housed within the Southbank Centre and is the perfect setting in which to foster a love of verse in your kids.
 As well as an incredibly comprehensive collection of poetry spanning 1912 to the modern day, there is a cosy reading den where children can get comfortable with a book.